 \section{Introduction}

 \myparagraph{Parquet Dominance.} Over the past decade, Parquet has become the de facto columnar file format in modern analytics systems.
 It is widely adopted across analytical databases and query engines such as DuckDB~\cite{DBLP:conf/sigmod/RaasveldtM19}, Velox~\cite{DBLP:journals/pvldb/PedreiraEBWSPHC22}, and DataFusion~\cite{DBLP:conf/sigmod/LambSHCKHS24}, all of which support direct querying of Parquet files.
-Parquet's configuration practices -- page counts, row group sizes, encoding and compression choices -- were shaped by CPU-oriented assumptions about access patterns and I/O behavior~\cite{duckdb-parquet-perf,duckdb-parquet-tips,DBLP:journals/pvldb/ZengHSPMZ23,DBLP:journals/pvldb/LiuPIH23}.
-These inherited defaults now govern how files are generated, yet it remains unclear whether those defaults are appropriate for GPU~scans.
+The format exposes several configuration parameters that affect performance, including page counts, row group sizes, encoding, and compression.
+Yet the default parameter values were chosen based on CPU-oriented access patterns and I/O behavior~\cite{duckdb-parquet-perf,duckdb-parquet-tips,DBLP:journals/pvldb/ZengHSPMZ23,DBLP:journals/pvldb/LiuPIH23}.
+These defaults are used for most Parquet files, even when those files will be used for GPU~scans.

-\myparagraph{GPU Bottleneck with Parquet.} Despite extensive CPU-side testing, Parquet's performance on GPUs remains subpar.
-In practice, Parquet is a bottleneck in GPU-accelerated analytics: NVIDIA RAPIDS reports that about \textbf{85\%(!)} of TPC-H benchmark runtime is spent on Parquet scan rather than on other query operators~\cite{veloxconf_cudf}.
-This observation motivates our research question: \textit{Do GPUs really need new tabular file formats?}
+\myparagraph{GPU Bottleneck With Parquet.} Despite extensive CPU-side testing, Parquet's reported performance on GPUs remains subpar.
+In practice, Parquet reading is a major bottleneck in GPU-accelerated analytics: the NVIDIA RAPIDS team reports that about \textbf{85\%(!)} of TPC-H benchmark runtime is spent on Parquet scan rather than on other query operators~\cite{veloxconf_cudf}.
+This naturally raises our central research question: \textit{do GPUs really need new tabular file formats?}

-\myparagraph{Why Is Parquet Not Optimal for GPUs?} In this paper, we mainly focus on examining why Parquet is suboptimal for GPUs.
-As shown in~\Cref{fig:figure1} (left), Parquet in its default configuration yields poor GPU scan performance.
-In our analysis, we show that this is not inherent to Parquet but rather that the default settings are tuned for CPUs and are ill-suited for GPUs.
-With GPU-aware configurations, we observe dramatic improvements, and simply by rewriting the Parquet file with optimal GPU settings, the effective bandwidth increases up to 125 GB/s in~\Cref{fig:figure1}.
-As such, we believe that in many cases, Parquet is fully capable of achieving high GPU performance without requiring a new file format.
+\myparagraph{Why Is Parquet Not Optimal for GPUs?} As shown in~\Cref{fig:figure1} (left), Parquet written with the default configuration delivers poor GPU scan performance, while GPU-aware configurations yield dramatic improvements.
+Simply by rewriting Parquet files with GPU-friendly settings, the effective bandwidth increases up to 125 GB/s.
+As such, we believe that in many cases, Parquet itself is fully capable of achieving high GPU performance without requiring a new file format for~GPUs.